corley/ng-startup-documentation/docs/08-graphics-layout.md

 ## Sass/Less supports
-ngStartup supports fantastic tool for scripteable css such as Less and SaaS.
+ngStartup supports fantastic tools for scripteable css such as Less and SaaS.
 These tools help you to manage better your styles and quickly changes colors, dimensions, font and box values along the whole application.

-Bootstrap supports both Less and SaaS, so you can choose the best for you when start a new project. **By default, ngStartup uses Less compiler to create .css files**.
+Bootstrap supports both Less and SaaS, so choose the best for you when start a new project. **By default, ngStartup uses Less compiler to create .css files**.

 ### /src/less/base.less (and /src/saas/base.scss)
 This file contains basic styles definitions and some helper classes.
 What the chapter `Helper classes and CSS tricks` below for more info.
 We suggest to don't edit this file, but of course you can do that fitting your needs.